hau-mal/articles/metastore.md

 * Back-up your custom Metastore periodically for OOPS recovery and DR needs
 * Keep Metastore and HDInsight cluster in same region
 * Monitor your Metastore for performance and availability with Azure SQL DB Monitoring tools [Azure Portal , Azure Log Analytics]
-* If you want to share your metadata between HDInsight Spark clusters and Databricks use full paths for tables referencing Azure Data Lake or Blob Storage locations, e. g. abfss://file_system@account_name.dfs.core.windows.net/<path>/<path>/<file_name> as there is currently no mount-option in HDInsight.
+* If you want to share your metadata between HDInsight Spark clusters and Databricks use full qualified paths for table locations  referencing Azure Data Lake or Blob Storage locations, e. g. abfss://file_system@account_name.dfs.core.windows.net/<path>/<path>/<file_name> as there is currently no mount-option in HDInsight.

-## HDInsight and databricks configurations
+## HDInsight and Azure Databricks configurations

 Set hive-metastore.schema.verification to true, this prevents Hive metastore client from implicitly modifying the metastore database schema when the metastore client version does not match the metastore database version.
 Also consider to set the hive warehouse dir explicitly.
 Hive-site configuration for HDInsight: